How Long Does It Take, What Degree Do You Need, and More.

 High School Diploma

-1 common question that we always get is what major or degree do I need to become A Coroner or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Coroners or what courses do I need to take.

-We did a survey to ask other Coroners what did they major in college or university and here are the most popular majors that came up.
+We also asked Coroners what did they major in college or university and here are the top 5 most popular majors that came up.

 Interested in becoming a Coroner?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.View available schools

 You may need some previous work-related skill, knowledge or experience to be a Coroner.
 For example, an electrician must complete three or four years of apprenticeship or several years of vocational training, and often must have passed a licensing exam, in order to perform the job.

 Careers in this difficulty category will usually need 1 or 2 years of on-the-job training and informal training with experienced workers.
 These careers usually involve using communication and organizational skills to coordinate, supervise, manage, or train others to accomplish goals.
 Similar careers include hydroelectric production managers, travel agents, electricians, court reporters, and medical assistants.

 License and certifications

 We asked other Coroners if they could only have 5 skills, what would they be.
 Here is what they said.